 -

-Why it's on the list: Help Scout is a great starting point for startups and small businesses that care more about simplicity and collaboration than a million complex features.
+Why it's on the list: Help Scout is a solid starting point for startups and small businesses that prioritize simplicity and collaborative shared inboxes.

-Help Scout is known for its clean, clutter-free "shared inbox" design.
-It’s incredibly easy to use and includes some basic AI features like drafting replies and summarizing threads for you.
+Help Scout is known for its clean, clutter-free design.
+It’s easy to use and includes helpful AI features like drafting replies and summarizing threads for your team.

-Pricing: Help Scout's pricing is per user, per month, with AI as an extra.
+Pricing: Help Scout's pricing is per user, per month.

 -